Autumn Roasted Chicken and Butternut Squash Skillet

-This autumn chicken and butternut squash skillet will become your new favorite fall dinner!
-Tender roasted chicken with a simple dijon and rosemary sauce served alongside sweet roasted butternut squash, tart cranberries, and brussels sprouts.
-Simple delicious!
+This autumn roasted chicken and butternut squash is one of our favorite fall chicken recipes!
+It’s made of tender roasted chicken thighs with a maple dijon and rosemary sauce served alongside sweet roasted butternut squash, tart cranberries, and Brussels sprouts.
+A warm and comforting meal made with good-for-you ingredients!

 Ingredients – What You Need